Alejogb1/job-board/blog-data/how-can-i-create-a-clickable-phone-number-link-in-a-wicked-pdf-document.md

 id: "how-can-i-create-a-clickable-phone-number-link-in-a-wicked-pdf-document"
 ---

-Let's tackle this.
  I remember a project back in '17, we were generating some rather complex legal documents via Wicked PDF and ran into the very same problem: making phone numbers clickable.
 Standard html-based links weren’t directly translating through Wicked PDF’s rendering process.
 It took some fiddling, but we found a reliable workaround, which I'll share here.

 The core issue stems from how Wicked PDF (which, under the hood, is typically using a webkit-based rendering engine) interprets and translates html into a PDF.
 Simple `<a>` tags with `href="tel:..."` often don't render the expected clickable behavior, or worse, result in the number being displayed as text and not a link at all.
 This happens because the PDF rendering process doesn’t always faithfully translate the interactive aspects of HTML, like the `tel:` URI scheme, directly.
 We have to be a little more explicit.